 How to get results for your brand with personalised videos

-There are three main things to consider, which I’ll explain in more detail:
+There are three main things to consider in your personalised video marketing strategy, which I’ll explain in more detail:

 Logic.
 What would you like to say and how can you make it unique to the individual?
 This involves considering how to prepare your data lists.